bda-research/node-webcrawler/README.md

 0.5.1 version changelog:
  * remove cache feature, it's useless
  * add `localAddress`, `time`, `tunnel`, `proxyHeaderWhiteList`, `proxyHeaderExclusiveList` properties to pass to `request`

+0.5.2 version changelog:
+ * terminate all the resources in your pool before their timeouts have been reached
+ * add a read-only property `queueSize` to crawler

 Features:
  * server-side DOM & automatic jQuery insertion with Cheerio (default) or JSDOM